How to Get Around Scotland Without a Car

 Now you know where to go in Scotland without a car, you’ll of course be wondering what to do when you get there.
 Are the attractions easy to get to without a car?

 Thankfully, there’s plenty you can do in Scotland without a car!
-In major cities, most of the popular tourist attractions are either within walking distance from the bus or train station, or are well-connected by public transport.
+In major cities, most popular tourist attractions are either within walking distance from the bus or train station or are well-connected by public transport.

 Especially in Edinburgh and Glasgow, you’ll have no problem ticking everything off your list without a car.